T00fy/r2t/README.md

 # Syntax: gitignore-style glob patterns

 # The output format.
 Can be: yaml, json, xml
-# Defaults to yaml if not specified.
+# Defaults to xml if not specified.
-# format: yaml
+# format: xml

 # Ignore files and directories for both the tree view and content sections.
 ignore-tree-and-content: